JulianDominic/Python-yt-dlp/README.md

 # Python-yt-dlp
+*Has been tested on Win10/11 and Arch Linux*
 This allows users to select their desired resolution, video extension, audio extension, and fps when downloading a video via the command line interface (CLI).
 Usage:
   1. Ensure that you have the [python-dotenv](https://pypi.org/project/python-dotenv/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp#installation) modules installed.
-You do so by doing `pip install -r requirements.txt`
+You do so by doing `pip install -r requirements.txt`.
+Essentially, download all the dependencies.
   2. As well as the [FFMPEG](https://ffmpeg.org/download.html) program to merge video/audio files.
   3. Create a `.env` file to store your `download_path` or you can manually add it in.
   4. Run the script.